Deducting Education Expenses for Employees and Owners

 As noted above, self-employed business owners can deduct costs for their education, subject to certain limitations in the same way as individual taxpayers.
 You are self-employed if you own a business that is not a corporation (this includes ownership of an LLC or partnership as well as a sole proprietorship).

-To be deductible, you must be able to show that the education:
+To be deductible, you must be able to show that this education:

 - "Maintains or improves skills required in your present work."